 Deadliest Earthquake History

-November 27, 2011 by staff · Comments Off on Deadliest Earthquake History
+November 27, 2011 by · Comments Off on Deadliest Earthquake History

 Deadliest Earthquake History, Tsunamis and fires have contributed to some of the largest death tolls in earthquakes.
 Here are the most notable known earthquake events, based on the number of deaths.
 Both deaths and magnitudes, when shown, are estimates.